SamSamskies/nostr-zap/README.md

 you can specify relays that you'd like the zap receipt published to using a `data-relays` attribute.
 If you don't add a `data-relays` attribute, the zap receipt will be blasted out to the top 300 relays using Blastr (wss://nostr.mutinywallet.com).

-If the user doesn't have an ext that supports nip-07 installed, they'll still be allowed to send a lightning tip, but no zap receipt will be published to the relays.
+If the user doesn't have an ext that supports nip-07 installed or does not authorize signing the zap event, an anonymous zap will be sent.
 ```html
 <button
     id="nostr-zap-target"